About Heather Farris >

 It could get a bit messy because it seems like a broad topic board.
 One of the ways how you can get organized is by adding sections.
 However, if you add sections into your board and you think that section could be a stand-alone board, you want to make sure that you create a stand-alone board for that.

-There are a couple of things that you want to cover when you are optimizing your boards, and you want to make sure you do them all.
+There are a couple of things that you want to cover when you are optimizing your boards, and you want to make sure you do them all for your Pinterest board strategy.

 Your board title is the first place where you are going to optimize when you are talking about board optimization.